LukeWu2020/java-school/docs/jvm/CMSCollector.md

 collection, objects that are traced by the garbage collector thread may subsequently become unreachable by the time collection process ends.
-Such unreachable objects that have not yet been reclaimed are referred to as floating garbage.
+Such unreachable objects that have not yet been reclaimed are referred to as *floating garbage*.
 The amount of floating garbage depends on the duration of the concurrent collection cycle and on the frequency of reference updates, also known as mutations, by the application.
 Furthermore, because the young generation and the tenured generation are